 Every staff member should:

-- Read the material on the cyber security section of our website especially our Key risk checklist: Cyber security
+- Read the material on the cyber security section of our website especially our cyber security checklist

 - Stop and think before sending client money and follow the protocol

 - Use strong, unique passwords for each device, change them at least every 12 months and keep them secure.
 Use a minimum of eight characters containing uppercase and lowercase letters, numbers and symbols.

 - Immediately contact your bank and the bank of the receiving account and endeavour to freeze the fraudster’s account (like you would do if your credit card was stolen).